ckinpdx/ComfyUI-WanSoundTrajectory/README.md

 - Audio value 1.0 → full positive displacement
 - Path oscillates *around* the original trajectory

 Use bidirectional when you want symmetrical wobble.
-Leave it off when you want the path to "punch out" on beats and return to center.
+Leave it off when you specifically want "punch out and return" behavior.

 #### normalize
 When enabled (default), audio features are scaled so the quietest moment = 0 and loudest = 1.
 This means: